Computer Networks A Systems Approach Edition 4

 Defining Computer Networks

 At its core, a computer network is a set of interconnected devices—computers, servers, routers, switches, and more—that can communicate with each other.
 This communication allows the sharing of resources, such as files, printers, and internet access.
 Networks can range from small home networks to vast global networks like the Internet.
-The primary goal of a computer network is to enable efficient and reliable data transfer between these devices.
+The primary goal of a computer network is to enable efficient and reliable data transfer between these devices Worth knowing..

 Computer networks are often categorized by their size, topology, and architecture.
 Local Area Networks (LANs) connect devices within a limited area, such as an office or home.
 Wide Area Networks (WANs) span larger geographical areas, sometimes even connecting multiple LANs.
-Network topologies, such as bus, star, ring, and mesh, define the physical or logical arrangement of devices in the network.
+Now, network topologies, such as bus, star, ring, and mesh, define the physical or logical arrangement of devices in the network.
 Architectures like client-server and peer-to-peer dictate how resources and responsibilities are distributed among network devices.

 The OSI and TCP/IP Models